coldclimate/omnomfrickinnom/content/blog/2020-10-24-cornish-pasties.markdown

 * Rub the fat, salt and flour until it's like breadcrumbs
 * Add in enough cold water to make a smooth dough
 * Pop it in the fridge for a few hours
-* Mix the rest of the ingrediants (except the egg) in a bowl and mash it up so it's well mixed, I should have added a couple of tablespoons of water to loosen it up a bit.
+* Mix the rest of the ingredients (except the egg) in a bowl and mash it up so it's well mixed, I should have added a couple of tablespoons of water to loosen it up a bit.
 * Once you're ready to cook...
 * Pop the oven on 200
 * Roll out circles of dough, I used a soup bowl as a template